-Ilkka T. Suominen, as Vice President and Chief Financial Officer of Wihuri International Oy, is not considered independent pursuant to section 1.4 of National Instrument (NI) 52-110.
+As Ilkka T. Suominen was Vice-President and Chief Financial Officer of Wihuri International Oy until September 30, 2023, he is not considered independent pursuant to section 1.4 of National Instrument (NI) 52-110.
 Wihuri International Oy owns or controls 52.3 percent of the outstanding common shares of Winpak Ltd. and is thus the parent company of Winpak Ltd.